Elkhorn Slough Reserve

 Teacher Professional Development Workshops

 Teachers, we invite you to explore the unique outdoor classroom that is the Elkhorn Slough Reserve!
 Please join us at one of our Teacher Professional Development workshops and immerse yourself in the natural wonders that make up this unique West Coast estuary.
-Each spring we offer our Teachers on the Reserve (TOR) workshop; this one-day workshop introduces K-12 teachers to the trails, the Microscope Learning Lab and the numerous activities and educational kits available for use at the Reserve of back in the classroom.
+Our Teachers on the Reserve Workshops (TOR) are a one-day workshop that introduces K-12 teachers to the trails, the Microscope Learning Lab, and the numerous activities and educational kits available for use at the Reserve or back in the classroom.

 This ONE day workshop will provide you with the background needed to lead a content and experientially rich field trip at Elkhorn Slough Reserve.